Gurujiii2507/tswd-portfolio/final-project-part-two.md

 # Wireframes / storyboards
-I have decided to use shorthand to integrate my wireframes and storyboards, which can eb viewed in the following link:
+I have decided to use shorthand to integrate my wireframes and storyboards, which can be viewed in the following link:

 # User research